axelerant/testimonials-widget/readme.txt

 * Disable caching for widget, shortcode or theme functions
 * Email notification for user submitted testimonials
 * Excerpts for widget view, with read more link to complete testimonial
-* Filters for caching and more link control, text replacement, and more
 * Front-end entry form for user supplied testimonials.
 [Live demo](http://aihr.us/about-aihrus/testimonials/add-testimonial/)
 * Math-based CAPTCHA
 * Multiple anti-spam traps